weaveworks/scope/site/plugins.md

 ```

 ### Topologies
-Topologies can be of various types.
-Each topology consists of some general information and a list of nodes.
+A topology consists of a list of nodes along with controls and templates described below.
 These are the available topologies:

 - `Endpoint` nodes are `(address, port)` tuples on each host.